Head of Comparative Medicine

 She attended the HBLVA for Chemical Industry and worked at various institutions after graduating.
 In addition to her work as a CTA, she has completed part-time bachelor's degree in "Bioengineering" and the part-time master's degree in "Bioprocess Engineering".

-Researchers (in alphabetical order)
+Lab-teams (in alphabetical order)

 - Study Biology at the faculty of Biology at University of Perugia, Italy; research focus on molecular immunology; degree 2002.